 2. Bring a large pot of water to the boil and blanch the broccoli for 1 minute.
 Drain the broccoli and transfer to a large oven tray and toss with 2 tablespoons of the extra virgin olive oil, 1 teaspoon of salt flakes and a few turns of the pepper mill.
 Place in the oven and roast for 10 minutes, then set aside to cool.
 Reduce the oven temperature to 200C (180C fan-forced).

 3. While the broccoli is roasting, pour the remaining olive oil (you should have about 100ml) in a small saucepan, add the garlic and half of the sliced chillies (the other half will be sprinkled over the cake before it goes into the oven), then place over low heat to infuse.
 When the garlic just begins to colour, about 10 minutes, remove from the heat and set aside to cool to room temperature.
 Remember that the garlic will continue to cook off the stove, so don't allow it to get too brown before removing from the heat.
+Once cool, strain the oil and discard the garlic and chilli.

 4. In a large mixing bowl, combine the roasted broccoli, grated onion and lemon zest.
 Add the eggs, the cooled infused olive oil and the grated parmesan, then crumble over the ricotta cheese and season with 1½ teaspoons of sea salt flakes.
 Add the flour and fold gently until just combined.